 - Tennis Ball- 2 1/2 inches or 6 cm

 Return to School

-- Swollen lymph nodes alone are not contagious.
-If the swollen nodes are associated with a cold, sore throat or other infection, your child can return to school after the fever is gone and your child feels well enough to participate in normal activities.
+- Swollen lymph nodes alone cannot be spread to others.
+If the swollen nodes are with a viral illness, your child can return to school.
+Wait until after the fever is gone.
+Your child should feel well enough to join in normal activities.